carmelosammarco/GeoSpace/README.md

   **- For Window:**

-  Install CDO is not very user friendly.. from the ufficial project [WEB-PAGE](https://code.mpimet.mpg.de/projects/cdo/wiki/Win32) you can retrive more info.
+  Install CDO is not very user friendly.. from the ufficial project [WEB-PAGE](https://code.mpimet.mpg.de/projects/cdo/wiki/Win32) you can retrive more info about.

 # Anaconda environment installation